zephyrproject-rtos/zephyr/samples/subsys/mgmt/hawkbit/README.rst

 device to retrieve software update tasks.
 This API is based on HTTP standards and a polling mechanism.

-This sample shows how to use Hawkbit DDI API in both a polling and manual update mode.
+This sample shows how to use hawkBit DDI API in both a polling and manual update mode.

 Polling mode run automatically on a predefined period, probing the server